CryptoDelirium/FHE-Game/Report.md

     - Video content or visual learners
     - Sandbox for experience learners
 ❌❌❌ Chose the documentation software platform
     First started with Gitbook as the standard.
 Easy to use with UI editor.
-However, Gitbook crashed and the platform did not allow editing close to the submission deadline so changed to Docusaurus for its local deployment, md style editing.
+However, Gitbook crashed and the platform did not allow editing close to the submission deadline so changed to Docusaurus for its local deployment and md style editing.

 ### Future Considerations
 There is always room for improvement in the code and documentation.
 Some possible TODOs: